localBlackMage/acrylicorner.com/_posts/2016-12-13-javascript.markdown

 Javascript has no concept of class! **AHHH!**

 Okay no, it's not *that* bad, but it's definitely weird.
-Weirder still is that it *does* have classes, just not in the way one would think it does!
+Weirder still is that it *does* have classes, just not in the way one would think it does.
 Given that everything in Javascript is an object, including functions, you can use this to create instantiatable objects, ergo, a class.
-It even allows you to use `new` syntax!
+It even allows you to use `new` syntax.

 ```javascript
 var MyClass = function(param1, param2) {